philipturner/ue5-nanite-macos/README.md

 I swapped out one texture (`DbgBuffer32`) for a buffer, and it still froze the iGPU, to the point where I had to reboot my Mac.
 I'm not sure whether the Unreal Editor was worse off than before the modification.
 Regardless, I now understand how to bind new resources to the HLSL shaders.
 I should be able to implement the entire atomics workaround, then see if that fixes anything.
 If not, this narrows down the list of possible causes.

+> TODO: It's already pretty clear that a "Change 4" exists.
+Fix the section of code that treated a 2D texture like a texture buffer.
+I can transfer the current bug investigation into a "Change 5".

 ## Attribution

 This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort).
 By linking to the repository, I hereby give the creator attribution for their work.